-Even though you are from a visa exempt country, you still need to take some measures for your eTA.
+Even though you are from a visa-exempt country, you still need to take some measures for your eTA.
 You will have to send a small fee and two passport-sized photographs to the visa office to get your eTA.

 Once you get these documents, you can officially immigrate to Canada!

-How to Immigrate From the Netherlands to Canada Easily
+How to Immigrate From the Netherlands to Canada Easily with Our Help

-We know the six steps can be intimidating, so why not make it easier for you?
-With your help, you not only save time on your application, but you also save money because we’ll ensure that your application won’t get rejected.
+We know the six steps might be intimidating, so why not make it easier for you?
+With your help, you not only save time on your visa application, but you also save money because we’ll ensure that your application won’t get rejected.
 Simply sign up for our services here and we will get your application started.